-- Develops programs to educate fraternity members about challenges facing the fraternity and sorority community.
+- Develops programs to educate members, both associate and full, about the challenges facing our Greek community.

-- Develops programs aimed at building scholarship, leadership, service and brotherhood among individual fraternity members.
+- Develops programs aimed at building Scholarship, Leadership, Service and Brotherhood among members.

 - Develops new programs to assist chapters and presidents regarding IFC and community values.